Today we are going to look at how to set up OpenVPN on a Raspberry Pi.

-Setting up OpenVPN on a Raspberry Pi is fairly straight forward due to PiVPN.
+Setting up OpenVPN on a Raspberry Pi is fairly straightforward due to PiVPN.
 The PiVPN project allows you to easily and securely install WireGuard or OpenVPN on a Raspberry Pi.
-Before getting started, you must ensure that you have a DDNS hostname or static IP address.
+Before looking at how to set up OpenVPN on a Raspberry Pi, you must ensure that you have a DDNS hostname or static IP address.
 This will be covered in the steps below.

-1. Install Instructions – How to Setup OpenVPN on a Raspberry Pi
+How to Set Up OpenVPN on a Raspberry Pi

 1. Run the command below to install PiVPN.